Near-Optimal Algorithm for Distribution-Free Junta Testing: Analysis of the Algorithm

 \subsection{Correctness Analysis of the Algorithm}

+We firstly show the correctness of our algorithm.
+We will present a simple argument that does not rely on the potential function.

-\begin{lem} If $f$ is $\epsilon$-far from $k$-junta under distribution $\mathcal {D}$, then the algorithm returns reject with probability at least $2/3$. \end{lem} \begin{proof} We want to prove that, if $f$ is $\epsilon$-far from $k$-junta under distribution $\mathcal {D}$, then with probability at least $2/3$, the algorithm could identify at least $k+1$ relevant blocks.
-If the size of relevant blocks increased to be greater than $k$, then the algorithm will return reject.
-If the size of relevant blocks does not exceed $k$, we analyze according to whether the newly generated block is $\gamma$-far from or $\gamma$-close literal under uniform distribution.
+\begin{thm} If $f$ is $\epsilon$-far from every $k$-junta under the distribution $\mathcal {D}$, then the algorithm rejects with probability at least $2/3$. \end{thm} \begin{proof} We want to prove that, if $f$ is $\epsilon$-far from every $k$-junta under the distribution $\mathcal {D}$, then with probability at least $2/3$, the algorithm could identify at least $k+1$ relevant blocks.
+If the total number of relevant blocks is larger than $k$, then the algorithm returns reject.
+If the total number of relevant blocks does not exceed $k$, we analyze according to the following two cases.

-\textbf{Case 1}: If the newly generated block is $\gamma$-far from literal under uniform distribution.
-According to Lemma \ref{Literal_Lem}, the algorithm \textbf{IsLiteral} returns reject with probability at least $1-1/(28k)$.
-From Line \ref{gamma_far_increase} of the algorithm, we know that the size of relevant blocks increases by $1$.
+\textbf{Case $1$}: If one of the to-be-checked relevant blocks is $\gamma$-far from every literal under the uniform distribution.
+According to Lemma \ref{Literal_Lem}, the algorithm \textbf{IsLiteral} rejects with probability at least $1-1/(28k)$.
+From Line \ref{gamma_far_increase} of Algorithm \ref{Framework: Main Algorithm}, the number of relevant blocks increases by $1$.

+\textbf{Case $2$}: If each of the to-be-checked relevant block is $\gamma$-close to a literal under the uniform distribution, then we analyze according to the following two subcases.

+\textbf{Subcase $1$}: The algorithm \textbf{UniformJunta} rejects for one of the to-be-checked relevant blocks, therefore \textbf{IsLiteral} rejects.
+This block is then divided into two relevant blocks, and the number of relevant blocks increases by $1$.

-\textbf{Case 2}: If the newly generated block is $\gamma$-close to literal under uniform distribution, then the algorithm \textbf{UniformJunta} returns accept, therefore \textbf{IsLiteral} returns accept.
-From Lemma \ref{literal_oreintation} we have that, with probability at least $1-1/(12k)$, the algorithm \textbf{LiteralOrientation} could identify correctly which block the literal lies in.
-Denote by $A$ the event that the blocks containing literals could be identified correctly.
+\textbf{Subcase $2$}: The algorithm \textbf{UniformJunta} accepts for all the to-be-checked relevant blocks, therefore \textbf{IsLiteral} accepts.
+From Lemma \ref{constant_gamma} we have that, with probability at least $1-1/(12k)$, the algorithm \textbf{FindLiteral} could identify correctly which block the literal lies in.
+Let $A_t$ denote the event that the blocks containing literals could be identified correctly in iteration $t$.
 By a union bound,

-Conditioned on event $A$ holds, according to Lemma \ref{lem_liu}, with probability at least $\epsilon/2$, the algorithm could find one more relevant block.
-Denote by $B$ the event that the algorithm succeeds in finding a new relevant block in $6/\epsilon$ repetitions, we have that
+Conditioned on event $A_t$ holds, according to Eq.
+(4) of Lemma \ref{lem_liu}, with probability at least $\epsilon/2$, the algorithm could find one more relevant block.
+Let $B_t$ denote the event that the algorithm succeeds in finding a new relevant block in iteration $t$, we have that

 It follows that